williamouyang/okta.github.io/_source/_docs/api/resources/system_log.md

 # System Log API

-> Note: This API is in Beta status.
+This API is {% api-lifecycle beta %}.

 The Okta System Log API provides read access to your organization's system log.
-This API provides more functionality than the Events API.
+This API provides more functionality than the Events API:

+* The System Log API supports more query parameters than the Events API.
+* The System Log API returns more objects than the Events API.

 Use this API to export event data as a batch job from your organization to another system for reporting or analysis.

 ## Event Operations